 If the exempt employee chooses to take the time off during a rain day, snow day, or other emergency, and the employer is open for business, the employer may require the use of vacation time, paid time off or other accrued paid leave.
 If the exempt employee is not yet eligible to use accrued paid leave, the employer may take a deduction from his or her salary for a whole day of work missed.

-work from home if they feel unsafe coming into work.
+Another option you might consider is asking employees to work from home if they feel unsafe coming into work.
 If the employee does work from home, the employer should not require the use of paid time off.

 What can happen on inclement weather days though, is that schools, day care providers, and other services also close.
-Consequently a parent may be unable to work from home and should use paid time off.
+Consequently, a parent may be unable to work from home and should use paid time off.
 There is an element of trust involved although managers who know how to manage teleworking employees can monitor the individual situation.
-A teleworking policy that covers availability, communication and more is helpful.
+A teleworking policy that covers employee availability, communication and more is helpful.

 Pay for Nonexempt Employees for Snow Days, Rain Days, and Emergencies

 The rules are different for nonexempt, or hourly paid, employees.
 Generally, if a nonexempt employee does not come to work for whatever reason, the employer does not need to pay him or her.
 If the employer closes the business for a day due to a rain day, snow day or other emergencies, the employer does not have to pay the nonexempt employees.